 - Buying real estate investment trusts (REITs).

 The majority of passive investments in the industry consist of you pooling capital with a group of investors and purchasing real estate assets.
-The advantage of passive investing is that it doesn’t require a large amount of money to get started.
+The advantage of passive investing is that it doesn’t require a large amount of money to start.

 Active Real Estate Investments